Jsummerstime/IT394/README.md

 ## Getting Started:

-#### If your virtual machine is not configured to use ansible, follow these steps:
+#### If your virtual machine is not configured to use Ansible, follow these steps:

     sudo apt install openssh-server git
     ssh-keygen